Critical Care: Dr. David Neilipovitz

 Dr. Lemelin began his career in rural Québec, where he was active in research and teaching, and was Medical Director of the local hospital.

 He joined the Department of Family Medicine at the University of Ottawa in 1990, where he has functioned both as clinician educator and researcher.
 He achieved the rank of full professor in 2004.
 He was appointed Acting Chair of the Department of Family Medicine in 2005, and Chair in 2007.

-Dr. Lemelin was a senior scientist at the University of Ottawa Institute of Population Health from 2001 to 2006 and is a senior scientist at the Campbell T. Lamont Primary Care Research Center of the Elizabeth Bruyère Research Institute.
+Dr. Lemelin was a senior scientist at the University of Ottawa Institute of Population Health from 2001 to 2006 and is a senior scientist at the Campbell T. Lamont Primary Care Research Centre of the Elisabeth Bruyère Research Institute.